shahbaz957/premier-projet/README.md

 # premier-projet
 this is basic repository
 <br>
-Author: Mirza Shahbaz Ali Baig
+Author: Mirza Shahbaz Ali Baig the programmer